PhalconV/APD_911_Calls/README.md

-# Austin Police Department
----
+# APD 911 Calls Project Report

 ## Enhancing Emergency Response: An Analysis of 911 Call Trends

----

-### **Folders and Subdirectories**

-#### **1. Project Documentation (`docs/`)**
-#### Executive_Summary
-Evalyn Summary Suggestion:
-Over the years, incident-related issues have risen significantly, leading to an increase in 911 calls.
-This has necessitated a shift in strategy, ensuring officers are dispatched only to incidents that cannot be resolved over the phone.
-To support this approach, this report analyzes over Nine Hundred and Fifty-Two Thousand, Eight Hundred and Thirty-Three (952833) 911 calls to enhance emergency response efficiency, assess the mental health impact of critical incidents, and evaluate the effectiveness of resource allocation.
-Using Python and SQL, we identified key trends, assessed performance metrics, and highlighted critical safety concerns.
-The findings aim to optimize unit dispatch processes, prioritize resources effectively, and ensure timely responses to the most urgent situations.

-This report analyzes over Nine Hundred and Fifty-Two Thousand, Eight Hundred and Thirty-Three (952833) 911 calls to improve emergency response times, assess the impact of critical incidents on mental health, and evaluate the effectiveness of resource allocation.
-By leveraging Python and SQL queries, we uncovered trends, evaluated performance metrics, and identified key safety issues.

-##### Key findings include:
-911 Call summation: Total 911 calls for the whole year (2021-2024) was observed to be 952, 828 with the highest call summation falling on to 2022.
-Response Times: Average response time was 2,254 seconds for the whole year, with an increase as the year moves closer to 2024.
-Unit Time on Scene: Average unit time on scene was 6,090 for the whole year round.
-Critical Incidents: Mental health-related calls increased by 12% compared to the previous year.
-Resource Allocation: Areas with frequent calls had uneven officer deployment, contributing to slower responses in high-density zones.
-Recommendations include optimizing resource distribution, focusing on mental health interventions, and refining call categorization processes to enhance officer and community safety.

-#### Introduction
-Emergency 911 services are the backbone of public safety, and efficient responses are crucial for minimizing harm.
-This project aimed to evaluate Nine Hundred and Fifty-Two Thousand, Eight Hundred and Thirty-Three (952833) 911 calls to identify patterns, improve response times, and assess the effectiveness of resource allocation.
-The analysis also considered the growing importance of addressing mental health-related incidents and community safety.
-Stakeholders include the Austin Police Department (APD), emergency responders, policymakers, and the broader community.

-#### Data Overview
-Dataset Description:
-Source: APD’s comprehensive database of 911 calls.
-Attributes: Call type, timestamp, response time, location, priority level, and mental health incident tags.
-Timeframe: 2021 to 2024.
-Data Cleaning Process:
-Handling Missing Values:
-Deduplication: **Are there duplicate values and how are they handled **** Data Transformation: ***any calculated field and added columns****
-Tools and Methods:
-SQL queries for trend analysis
-Python for supplementary data preprocessing
-Tableau for visualization.

-- `Data_Cleaning_Process.md`: Explain the steps taken to clean and preprocess the data, including handling missing values, duplication, and transformation.

-#### **2. Data and Preprocessing (`data/`)**
-- **`raw/`**: Include raw data files (if permissible to share).
-- **`data_dictionary.md`**: Describe each dataset's columns and meanings.

-#### **3. Code and Scripts (`src/`)**
-- `data_cleaning.py`: Python script for data cleaning and preprocessing.
-- `analysis.sql`: SQL queries for trend and performance analysis.
-- `visualizations.py`: Python script for generating visualizations.

-#### **4. Visualizations and Dashboard (`visualizations/`)**
-- **`dashboard_files/`**: Include Tableau workbooks or links to interactive dashboards.

-#### **5. Results (`results/`)**
-- **`Summary_Tables.md`**: Include summarized findings and statistics.
-- **`Response_Time_Analysis.md`**: Detail insights from response time analysis.
-- **`Critical_Incidents.md`**: Highlight findings on critical incidents, including mental health cases.

-#### **6. Reports (`reports/`)**
-- `Final_Report.md`: A professionally formatted report summarizing the analysis and recommendations.
-- `Presentation_Slides.pdf`: The presentation used for stakeholders.

----

-### **README.md Content**
+### Team Name: The Data Detectives

-#### **Project Title**
+**Project Members:**
-Enhancing Emergency Response: An Analysis of 911 Call Trends

-#### **Team**
 - Evalyn Njagi (Analyst)
 - Rukayat Tokosi (Analyst)
 - Sunday Gabriel (Analyst)
 - Toheeb Olaniyi (Project Lead)
 - AbdulMuiz Akorede (Data Visualizer)
 - Augustine Adams (Analyst)
 - Olabisi Famoroti (Project Secretary)
 - AbdulRasheed Aminu (Analyst)

-#### **Duration**
-28/10/2024 - (3 Weeks)

-#### **Overview**
-This repository contains the analysis and insights derived from 952,833 emergency calls handled by the Austin Police Department (APD) between 2021 and 2024.
-The project focuses on improving response times, addressing mental health-related incidents, and optimizing resource allocation using Python, SQL, and Tableau.

-#### **Key Findings**
-- **911 Call Volume:** Total calls were 952,828, with 2022 seeing the highest volume.
-- **Response Times:** The average response time was 2,254 seconds, with delays increasing closer to 2024.
-- **Critical Incidents:** Mental health-related calls rose by 12% from the previous year.
-- **Resource Allocation:** High-density areas experienced slower response times due to uneven officer distribution.

-#### **Recommendations**
-- Optimize officer deployment to high-call-density areas during peak hours.
-- Provide training for mental health crisis intervention.
-- Utilize predictive analytics for better resource planning.
-- Promote community engagement to reduce non-emergency 911 calls.
+**Duration:** 28/10/2024 - (3 Weeks)

+---

+## Executive Summary

+Over the years, incident-related issues have risen significantly, leading to an increase in 911 calls.
+This necessitates a shift in strategy to ensure officers are dispatched only to incidents that cannot be resolved over the phone.
+This project analyzes **952,833** 911 calls to enhance emergency response efficiency, assess the mental health impact of critical incidents, and evaluate resource allocation effectiveness.

+Key findings:
+- **911 Call Summation:** Total calls from 2021 to 2024 reached 952,833, with the highest volume in 2022.
+- **Response Times:** Average response time was **2,254 seconds (37.5 minutes)**, increasing closer to 2024.
+- **Unit Time on Scene:** Average time on scene was **6,090 seconds (101.5 minutes)**.
+- **Critical Incidents:** Mental health-related calls increased by 12% compared to the previous year.
+- **Resource Allocation:** Uneven officer deployment in high-density zones led to slower responses.

+### Recommendations:
+1. Optimize resource distribution.
+2. Focus on mental health interventions.
+3. Refine call categorization to enhance safety for officers and communities.

+---

+## Introduction

+Emergency 911 services are the backbone of public safety, and efficient responses are crucial for minimizing harm.
+This project evaluates **952,833** 911 calls from **2021 to 2024** to identify patterns, improve response times, and assess resource allocation effectiveness.
+Special attention was given to mental health-related incidents.

+### Stakeholders:
+- Austin Police Department (APD)
+- Emergency responders
+- Policymakers
+- Broader community

+---

+## Data Overview

+### Dataset Description:
+- **Source:** APD's 911 call database.
+- **Attributes:** Call type, timestamp, response time, location, priority level, mental health flags.
+- **Timeframe:** 2021 to 2024.

+### Data Cleaning Process:
+1. **Handling Missing Values:** Rows with insufficient data were removed, and remaining nulls were filled with 0.
+2. **Deduplication:** Duplicates were assessed and retained when discrepancies existed between incident records.
+3. **Data Transformation:** Datetime columns were standardized for trend analysis.

+**Tools Used:**
+- SQL for trend analysis
+- Python for preprocessing
+- Tableau for visualization

+---

+## Analysis

+### Call Volume Trends:
+- **Total Calls:** 952,833
+- **Priority Breakdown:**
+  - Priority 0: 12.68%
+  - Priority 1: 18.64%
+  - Priority 2: 50.33%
+  - Priority 3: 18.55%

+### Response Time Insights:
+- **Average Response Time:** 2,254 seconds (37.5 minutes).
+- **Peak Issues:**
+  - Disturbances: 349,350 incidents.
+  - Welfare Checks: 220,516 incidents.
+  - Suspicious Activities: 183,839 incidents.
+  - Trespassing: 168,174 incidents.

+### Officer & Subject Injuries:
+- Minimal injuries: 1 officer and 3 subjects.
+- Officer Edward managed the highest workload (137,979 cases).

+### Temporal Patterns:
+- Higher call volumes during late-night and early-morning hours, especially on weekends (12 AM to 3 AM).

+---

+## Data Cleaning Details

+### Handling Missing Values:
+- Identified using `.isna().sum()` and removed rows with insufficient data.

+### Duplication:
+- Assessed duplicates in `Incident Number` and retained records with discrepancies.

+### Data Transformation:
+- Converted datetime columns for consistent formatting, enabling trend analysis.

+### Final Dataset Check:
+- Verified dataset consistency and displayed all columns for comprehensive review.

 ---